The existence of perfect codes in Doob graphs: Construction

 (c).
-The cardinalities of the codes $C''$, $D''$, $E''$ are easy to check.
-Next, it is readable that a nontrivial linear combination of $\bar x'$ and $\bar y'$ cannot have less than $3$ nonzeros; so, $E''$ is distance-$3$.
-The minimum weight of $C''$ and $D''$ is easy to see from the complete list of codewords:
+Each of $C''$, $D''$, $E''$ is the span of two linearly independent words of order $4$, so the cardinality is $16$ in each case.
+Next, it is easy to see that each of the $15$ nontrivial linear combinations of $\bar x'$ and $\bar y'$ has at most one zero symbol; so, the minimum weight (and hence the code distance) of $E''$ is $3$.
+For the codes $C''$ and $D''$, the minimum weight (in $D(1,2)$ and $D(2,0)$, respectively) can be easily found from the complete list of codewords:

 \end{proof}

 \begin{lemma} Let $\bar c=(c_1,\ldots,c_n)$ be a codeword of the Hamming code $\mathcal H$, and let $\bar e = (e_1,e_2,e_3,e_4)$ be a codeword of the code $E''$ defined in Lemma~\ref{lemma:d4}.
 Then for every $j$, $0\le j< (n-1)/4$, the word $\bar b=(b_1,\ldots,b_n)$ whose components are